 Your world encased in glass

-Lines of verse draw meaning from predecessors, convey it to followers—and each transition, not confined in poetry to the logical ordering of a prose sentence, can act as free agent, playing one role and then another, while the storyline builds.
-We have two things here, walls and glass together; or, we may have a rhetorical string: “How your walls . . . how your world . . . ” The center line serves as interjection, while the last may be an imperative.
+Subject-verb agreement is not so simple in poetry as in prose.
+Lines of verse draw meaning from predecessors, convey it to followers—and each transition, not confined to the logical ordering of a narrative sentence, can act as free agent, playing one role and then another, while the poem’s message builds.
+We have two things here, walls and glass together; or, we may have a rhetorical string: “How your walls…how your world…” The center line may serve as interjection, while the last may be an imperative.
 All this bears on the question of magnify/magnifies.

 Another Boots poem (“You Have No Whiffle Ball”):